Analyzing the board game Ticket to Ride as an undirected graph for various problems

 ./target/debug/ticket-to-ride --graph

 I’m considering this repository done for the most part, as an accurate analysis of the most efficient routes would need to consider various other factors that would require exponentially more work.
-I’ve accomplished what I set out to do, which was:
+Ideas for future expansion are presented below but should not be expected to be implemented.

 Find the routes with the best point value per difficulty.